Tutorial 3: An Introduction To Basic Shapes And Dimensions

 2. Boolean operations

-So, we’ve covered the basic shapes to master in Adobe XD.
+So, we’ve covered the basic shapes you’ll use in Figma.
 But what if you want to create something much more complex than the choices listed above?

 Let’s think about some of the most well-known logos.
 If you look closely, most complex shapes can be reduced to basic shapes, like circles and rectangles.
 The YouTube app icon is simply a rectangle and a triangle combined.
 The iOS weather app icon is a combination of circles and lines.
 To combine the right simple shapes to create your logo, you’ll use something called a Boolean operation.

-- Union combines shapes together to create one solid shape.
+• Union Selection combines shapes together to create one solid shape.

-- Subtract takes whichever shape is on top and will delete it from the shape below.
+• Subtract Selection takes whichever shape is on top and will delete it from the shape below.

-- Exclude Overlap will show everything but the overlapping areas.
+• Exclude Selection will show everything but the overlapping areas.

 Considerations when creating shapes for your app

-So, we’re all up to speed with basic shapes and Boolean operations!
-Before we jump into the practical part of this tutorial, let’s quickly look at some key considerations to be aware of when designing buttons and shapes for your chosen climate change app.
+So, we're all up to speed with basic shapes and Boolean operations!
+Let's quickly look at some key considerations to be aware of when designing buttons and shapes for your app.

 3. Creating buttons for your app screen